Led by pizzaiolo Ettore Bertonati, Tony Mitolo, and restaurant manager Suzanne Pagnozzi, Madre will be unlike any other pizzeria in Adelaide.

 “We really believe in what he does, and this other story to be told, especially with the style of pizza that he’s going to do, he’s been working on it for a while.”

-The style is a super traditional take on Neapolitan pizza, called Montanara.
-The dough is deep-fried and made using seawater and sourdough, rather than fresh yeast, meaning the dough goes through an acid fermentation instead of an alcoholic fermentation, resulting in a “more light, easy to digest” end product, Ettore says.
+The style is a super traditional take on Neapolitan pizza, using seawater and sourdough, rather than fresh yeast, meaning the dough goes through an acid fermentation instead of an alcoholic fermentation, resulting in a “more light, easy to digest” end product, Ettore says.
+There will also be a deep-fried version of the dish, called pizza montanara.

 “Fried pizzas, you don’t see that anywhere.
 I’ve only had it over there.
 The style of pizza that he wants to make is not something that I’ve tried,” Tony says.